-- 8.4.8 Wayfinding and cultural signage.
-Access to community, regional, and provincial parks should be clearly identified through signage that reflects the living First Nations culture and heritage within the region.
-Linear trail routes and crossing should include signage to inform users of route wayfinding, and alert users to use caution when crossing Yale Road and Highway #9. - Flexible opportunities.
-Land for trails and proposed community parks should be secured as opportunities arise, including but not limited to development proposals for subdivision and zoning amendment, and partnership/grant funding. - 8.4.10 Evaluation of parkland opportunities.
-Community park and trail proposals involving the following may be considered by the Regional Board: - i. partnerships for funding and ongoing maintenance; - ii. lands with unique natural features, distinctive landscapes or outdoor recreation potential; - iii. facilities for outdoor activities for youth; and - iv. existing community facilities and sites. - 8.4.11 Community consultation.
-The development of a new community park and trails should include opportunities for community consultation to ensure information sharing, design input, and park user needs. - 8.4.12 Financial and operational viability.
-Expanded services funded by the Electoral Area "D" Community Parks Service Area should be designed in consultation with the FVRD Parks Department to ensure a financially viable operations and maintenance program. - 8.4.13 Partnerships.
-Opportunities for partnership with the Province of British Columbia, local community groups and First Nations should be explored for the development and operation of parks and trails and opportunities for shared facilities.
+- 8.4.6 Wayfinding signage.
+Linear trail routes and crossing should include signage to inform users of route wayfinding, and alert users to use caution when crossing Yale Road and Highway #9. - 8.4.7 Flexible opportunities.
+Land for trails and proposed community parks should be secured as opportunities arise, including but not limited to development proposals for subdivision and zoning amendment, and partnership/grant funding. - 8.4.8 Evaluation of parkland opportunities.
+Community park and trail proposals involving the following may be considered by the Regional Board: - i. partnerships for funding and ongoing maintenance; - ii. lands with unique natural features, distinctive landscapes or outdoor recreation potential; - iii. facilities for outdoor activities for youth; and - iv. existing community facilities and sites. - 8.4.9 Community consultation.
+The development of a new community park and trails should include opportunities for community consultation to ensure information sharing, design input, and park user needs. - 8.4.10 Financial and operational viability.
+Expanded services funded by the Electoral Area "D" Community Parks Service Area should be designed in consultation with the FVRD Parks Department to ensure a financially viable operations and maintenance program. - 8.4.11 Partnerships.
+Opportunities for partnership with the Province of British Columbia, local community groups and First Nations should be explored for the development and operation of parks and trails.

-8.4.14 Native plants.
+8.4.12 Native plants.
 Landscaping of any community park or trail should use native plant species to the extent feasible.

-8.4.15 5% park land dedication.
+8.4.13 5% park land dedication.